Parent of a Future Doctor: Everything You Need to Know

 Now the question on every parent’s mind: How much does medical school cost?

 As you likely already know, medical school costs a tremendous amount of money.
-While some schools are certainly more expensive than others, the average yearly cost of medical school tuition.) is nearly $60,000.
-Tuition at public schools cheaper for in-state applicants.
+While some schools are certainly more expensive than others, the average yearly cost of medical school tuition, fees, and health insurance is approximately $60,000.
+Tuition at public schools is cheaper for in-state applicants.

 But we’re getting ahead of ourselves.

-One of the key things to consider is if your child is an in-state or out-of-state applicant.
+One key thing to consider is whether your child is an in-state or out-of-state applicant.
 Many state schools have a strong preference for in-state applicants, and these students also receive reduced tuition.
+UCLA Geffen School of Medicine, for example, charges $52,763 for California residents and $65,008 for out-of-state students.
+Private schools generally charge the same rate regardless of residency.
+Stanford School of Medicine charges $69,663, and Vanderbilt University School of Medicine charges $70,900 for all students.

 It all depends on where your child most wants to attend medical school and how likely they are to receive scholarships.
 This is part of the reason it’s so important to start thinking about medical school as early as possible.
-Aside from saving money and budgeting, how can your child excel scholastically in order to earn a game changing scholarship?
+The free Medical School Chance Predictor generates a personalized school list based on your child’s GPA, MCAT, and location, including in-state versus out-of-state acceptance data, so you can evaluate both competitiveness and cost in one place.

 Application Costs